e-sites/Bluetonium/README.md

 }
 ```

 Register a `ServiceModel` subclass.
-Make sure you do this before the device is actualy connected.
+Make sure you do this before the device is actually connected.

 ```swift
 let batteryServiceModel = BatteryServiceModel()